Dr Fiona Allen

 - The socio-economic implications of Nixon's 'War on Drugs'.

-My work has been published in a range of journals and edited collections, including the Oxford Art Journal, Architecture beyond Europe, Art & the Public Sphere, the Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2021).
-In 2015, I guest edited a special issue of the journal parallax.
-The issue explored the material and philosophical resonances of the term 'concrete' and their implications for contemporary art-architecture practices.
+My work has been published in a range of journals and edited collections, including parallax, Oxford Art Journal, Architecture beyond Europe, Art & the Public Sphere, Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2021).

-I have recently begun work on a new project which examines the use of testimony in artists' film and video.
-A preliminary article on Forensic Architecture, Languid Hands and the politics of bearing witness - co-authored with Luisa Lorenza Corna (Middlesex) - is forthcoming in Selva.
+I have recently begun work on a new project which explores the use of testimony in artists' film.
+A preliminary article on R.I.P Germain, Languid Hands and the politics of bearing witness - co-authored with Luisa Lorenza Corna (UWE) - was published in the fall 2022 issue of Selva.
+I am also co-editing a volume, After Critical Realism, for the Historial Materialism book series (Brill/Haymarket, 2024).
+The project builds on a study day I organised at Birkbeck in April 2022.
+Details of the event can be found here.

-After completing my PhD I worked for 18 months on a project with colleagues from the Department of History of Art and Archaeology at SOAS (Annie Jael Kwan and Joanna Wolfarth).
+After completing my PhD, I organised a two-day conference and film programme, 'Reframing the Archive', with colleagues from the Department of History of Art and Archaeology at SOAS.
 Taking its lead from films such as La France est notre patrie (dir.
 Rithy Panh, 2015) and By The Time it Gets Dark (dir.
-Anocha Suwichakornpong, 2016), the project explored the ways in which colonial film and photographic archives have been rearticulated in contemporary Southeast Asian visual culture.
-The outcome was a two-day conference and film programme.
-My colleagues and I subsequently guest edited an issue of Southeast of Now based on the event, which was published in October 2019.
+Anocha Suwichakornpong, 2016), the event considered the various ways in which colonial film and photographic materials have been rearticulated in contemporary Southeast Asian visual culture.
+My colleagues and I subsequently guest edited an issue of Southeast of Now based on the conference, which was published in October 2019.

 - AHV1005 - Inside the Museum